ricardovm91/pyshiny/README.md

 First of all, clone the repo, open your terminal, navigate to the **pyshiny** folder, and follow the next steps.

-#### 1. Create an image from the Dockerfile

-In the Dockerfile you'll find that we're starting from a basic Python image and we're adding dependencies:

-* `Flask` for route management
-* `gunicorn` for our web server
-* `psycopg2` for PostgreSQL
-* `pandas` for data wrangling

-You may add or remove dependencies as you wish.

-To create a new image run: `docker build -t pyshiny .` .

-#### 2. Configure the env.py file.
+#### 1. Configure the env.py file.

-This server is meant to have only server-to-server communication over **https**.
+This server is meant to have only server-to-server communication over **https** when deployed in production.
 In order to authenticate itself, the requesting server (a Shiny app in this case) needs to send a **parameter in the header named token** with a key that the Pyshiny server will validate.
-If you want to read abour how to send this data on the header, you can find that information [here](https://rdrr.io/cran/httr/man/add_headers.html).
+If you want to read abour how to send this data on the header on R, you can find that information [here](https://rdrr.io/cran/httr/man/add_headers.html).

 Going back to the env.py file...